Discord: Servers

+Channel types

+Channels may be used either for voice chat and streaming or for instant messaging and file sharing, or both.

 Discord launched Stage Channels in May 2021, a feature similar to Clubhouse which allows for live, moderated channels, for audio talks, discussions, and other uses, which can further be potentially gated to only invited or ticketed users.
 Initially, users could search for open Stage Channels relevant to their interests through a Stage Discovery tool, which was discontinued in October 2021.

 In August 2021, Discord launched Threads, which are temporary text channels that can be set to automatically disappear.
 This is meant to help foster more communication within servers.

-In September 2022, Discord launched Forum Channels, which gives the ability provide a space for organized discussions within a channel.
-Users can create multiple "posts" which work like Threads, organised in a forum-like manner.

-Direct messages

-Direct messages in Discord allow users to send messages, share files, live stream their screen, and call others privately outside of servers.
-An added feature in Discord direct messages is the ability to create message groups of up to 10 users.
-This acts similar to a server's text channel, with the ability to initiate a call simultaneously for all the members in a direct message group.
+Forum Channels, which allow for longer and separate conversations were introduced to the platform in September 2022.
+These channels bring an Internet forum experience to Discord.

+Discord launched Media Channels in June 2023.
+Media Channels are restricted to videos and images only.

 User profiles

 Users register for Discord with an email address and must create a username.
-To allow multiple users to use the same username, they are assigned a four-digit number called a "discriminator" (colloquially a "Discord tag"), prefixed with "#", which is added to the end of their username.
+Until mid-2023, to allow multiple users to use the same username, each user was assigned a four-digit number called a "discriminator" (colloquially a "Discord tag"), prefixed with "#", which was added to the end of their username.
+Users who subscribed to Discord Nitro had the ability to change this tag to any four-digit number.
+This system was ultimately changed to a handle-based system in May 2023, removing the discriminator from usernames.
+This new system mandated a change of username.
+Users selected their new usernames in priority based on how early they registered for Discord, Nitro status, and ownership of partner and verified servers.
+Users criticized the possible impersonation risk that may arise if their previous username was claimed by another user.

-Discord allows users to connect various external platforms to their account, including Steam, Reddit, Twitch, TikTok, Twitter, Spotify, Xbox, PlayStation, and YouTube, among others.
-These accounts can optionally be shown on the user's profile.

-Users can assign themselves a profile picture.
-Subscribers for Discord Nitro, part of Discord's monetization plan, can use animated profile pictures.

-In June 2021, Discord added a feature that allows all users to add an about me section to their profile, as well as a custom colored banner at the top of their profile.
-Subscribers for Discord Nitro have the added ability to upload a static or animated image as their banner instead of a solid color.
+In June 2021, Discord added a feature that allows the user to add an about me section to their profile, as well as a custom colored banner at the top of their profile.
+Subscribers to Discord Nitro have the added ability to upload static or animated images as their banners instead of solid colors.